YurunChen/yurunchen.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2025.06* Received the title of Outstanding Graduate of Beijing City and the title of Top 100 Graduates of Beijing University of Technology.
+- *2025.06* Received the title of Outstanding Graduate of Beijing and the title of Top 100 Graduates of BJUT.
 - *2024.10* Received Xiaomi Scholarship.
 - *2024.09* Received National Scholarship.
 - *2023.08* Provincial Second Prize in the Graduate Electronic Design Competition.